We still don’t know how the Lebanon pager attack happened. Here’s what we do know about our own electronic devices | KRDO

 By Ramishah Maruf, CNN

 New York (CNN) — So far, the attacks that targeted Iran-backed Lebanese militant group Hezbollah members through their pagers have had devastating consequences.
-At least nine people, including an eight-year-old girl, were killed, and around 2,800 were wounded.
-Over 150 of those injured are in critical condition, according to the Lebanese health minister.
+The pager explosions killed at least twelve people, including two children and wounded around 2,800.
+In a fresh wave of explosions Wednesday – this time walkie talkies – at least nine people were killed and more than 300 were injured.

+CNN reported Tuesday’s attack was a joint operation between Israel’s intelligence service, Mossad, and the Israeli military.
+Israel has refused to comment publicly, while the Lebanese government condemned the attack as “criminal Israeli aggression.”

 It’s important to note that the exact cause of the explosions hasn’t been confirmed yet, and the news is developing by the minute.
 So far, experts who spoke to CNN said the explosions were most likely triggered by hardware tampering rather than another theory of a cybersecurity breach causing lithium batteries to heat up and explode – but neither has been confirmed by authorities.